 With mostly year-round decent weather, whack on your trainers and go for a walk.
 There are plenty of pretty parks and gardens to pick from, and if you don’t have time to stray too far then just stroll around your ‘hood.
 Heading out at night is best if you fancy people-watching as you pass the houses you’ve always wished you lived in.
 It’s only creepy if you stop and stare!

 52. Go on a girl’s night out

-Once all the bars and entertainment venues fully reopen, we say gather up the girls and hit the town in your highest heels and brightest lippy: bubbles, dancing and gossip are critical to a woman’s long term good health.
+Gather up the girls and hit the town in your highest heels and brightest lippy: bubbles, dancing and gossip are critical to a woman’s long-term good health.
 Self-care for mums, SORTED.

 53. Dust off your passport